-This RA covers the regular club paddling training activities.
+This RA covers the regular club paddling training activities in flat water racing boats and surf skis.

 Risk assessment to be read in conjunction with the Standard Operating Procedures & Code of Conduct, First Aid policy & Health and Safety policy.

 Pond at Woodmill Activity Centre